keyboard_arrow_up

 Features of Ball Valves

-For example, a design specification may require the use of a stainless steel ball valve.
-Manufacturers have also developed specialized types of ball valves in which the interior metal ball receives nickel or chrome plating to increase the product's ability to withstand heavy use or to offer better protection against corrosion.
+In some cases, a design specification may mandate the use of a stainless steel ball valve to ensure optimal strength and corrosion resistance.
+Additionally, manufacturers have developed specialized ball valves in which the interior metal ball is coated with nickel or chrome plating

 Ball Valves Images, Diagrams and Visual Concepts